IP Protection Matters

 Giachino (14:29.0000 - 14:44.0030)

-So that I, I think you may have answered, but I'm gonna ask it in another way.
-You know, this myth, one of the biggest myths that we hear with respect to intellectual property is that it unfairly benefits big companies.
+You may have answered this, but I'm going to ask it in another way.
+One of the biggest myths that we hear with respect to intellectual property is that it unfairly benefits big companies.
 True or false?

 Schultz (14:44.0570 - 15:54.0000)

-Yeah, that's, that's false.
-You know, big, as I said, big companies don't rely on it.
-The same way.
-Certainly there are big companies that got big from intellectual property and big companies that use intellectual property well, you know, great creative giants like Disney or or great innovators like like Apple.
-Um, but, but, you know, it's not only the big companies, you know, these companies got where they were because, you know, because Walt Disney, you know, came up with a cartoon mouse, that he was able to, you know, commercially develop and You know, enjoy the benefits of it.
-You don't get to be a big company without something you can invest in and and develop, and in the modern economy, those things tend to be intellectual creations that we need to protect with intellectual property.
-So it's not just the big companies, it's the wannabe big companies, and it's the, the little guys who are competing who could just get squashed by the big guys if they didn't have these rights to protect them.
+You don't get to be a big company without something you can invest in and develop.
+In the modern economy, those things tend to be intellectual creations that we need to protect with intellectual property.
+So it's not just the big companies.
+It's the wannabe big companies.
+It's the little guys who are competing who could just get squashed by the big guys if they didn't have these rights to protect them.

 Giachino (15:54.0739 - 16:15.0099)